dmuth/dmuth/README.md

 Welcome to my GitHub repo!
 This is mostly for personal projects that I've worked on over the years.
 Sometimes it's to learn a new technology, sometimes it's to contribute something to a particular space, sometimes it's just #CodePosting where I try something new.
 Here are my more interested projects that you may wish to check out:

 - [Splunk Lab](https://github.com/dmuth/splunk-lab) - Stand up Splunk in 30 seconds!
 It's a great way to learn Splunk, ingest sample data, etc. Includes the Machine Learning app.
+- [Grafana Playground](https://github.com/dmuth/grafana-playground) - Spin up a Grafana instance with Prometheus and Loki for testing quickly and painlessly.
 - [Cheetah Bot](https://github.com/dmuth/cheetah-bot) - A Telegram Bot that makes cheetah sounds and posts cheetah pictures!
 - [Diceware](https://github.com/dmuth/diceware) - Generate passwords you can easily remember!
 Visit the Production deployment [here](https://diceware.dmuth.org/).
 - [Learn "git rebase -i" with this lab/playground](https://github.com/dmuth/git-rebase-i-playground) - A tool I built to teach myself Interactive Rebasing in Git.
 Used for [the talk I give here.](https://docs.google.com/presentation/d/11_FkYuEFeRtqjRF_BVzsHYOH5b89Psn9phH5BLWrKV4/edit?usp=sharing)